BDC Hamburger Icon

 Thumbs Up Pros

-• It’s easy to use.
-This ensures your team won't have a steep learning curve.
+• It’s easy to use, which ensures your team won't have a steep learning curve.

-• The monitoring, analytics and reporting tools are thorough and well-thought-out, giving supervisors all the insights they need to improve agent performance and contact outcomes.
+• The monitoring, analytics, and reporting tools are thorough and well thought out.
+They give supervisors all the insights they need to improve agent performance and contact outcomes.

 • We love the queue callback system.
 Callers leave their numbers and the system calls them back when it’s their turn.